winclod/0xx92/README.md

 ## ⚡ Interesting Facts
-When I'm not coding, you might find me skiing 🎿, cycling 🚴‍♂️, climbing 🏔️, hiking 🚶‍♂️, travelling 🌍, play badminton 🏸.
+When not coding, you may find me skiing 🎿, cycling 🚴‍♂️, climbing 🏔️, hiking 🚶‍♂️, travelling 🌍, playing badminton 🏸.
+Of course, in the future you will see me involved in more sports.